-Essentially, the primary difference between these two styles is in the backpacking quilt is an ultralight cousin of the sleeping bag.
-(Read all the best sleeping bags reviews)
+Essentially, the primary difference between quilts and sleeping bags is that the backpacking quilt is an ultralight cousin of the sleeping bag – generally, but not always.
+(Read all the best backpacking sleeping bags reviews)

-Designed to be simple, lightweight, and very compressible, quilts are an ideal choice for ultralight hikers.
-They’re a great option for outdoor enthusiasts who need the most compact and lightest pieces of gear.
+Quilts are designed to be simple, lightweight, and very compressible and are an ideal choice for ultralight hikers in warmer weather.
+They’re a great option for outdoor enthusiasts who want the most compact and lightest of gear.

 What are Backpacking Quilts?